xtaran/zsh-debian/debian/pkg-zsh-workflow.md

 (*) This step should *always* result in a fast-forward merge.
 If it does not, something went terribly wrong.
 Investigate and fix the situation *before* pushing to origin.

+### Dealing with quilt's .pc directory

+When quilt works, it keeps track of what it does in a directory by the name `.pc`.
+This directory will show up in the output of `git status` etc. It should *never* *ever* by committed to the git repository at any point.

+We cannot add the directory to `.gitignore` because we would change the zsh source directly instead of via `debian/patches`.

+To deal with the directory, there is another git-facility, that we can use for fun and profit.

+    % echo .pc/ >> .git/info/exclude

+Now git will ignore quilt's directory for this repository.
+Unfortunately, this has to be done for each checkout.
+Luckily, this only has an impact for people who want to work on 'pkg-zsh'.
+Everyone else can savely ignore the directory.